inBeat/inbeat-website/content/top-influencers/instagram/vegan/japan/kyoto/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In Kyoto In 2023
+title: Top 10 Vegan Instagram Influencers In Kyoto In 2024
 description: >-
-  Find top vegan Instagram influencers in Kyoto in 2023.
-Most popular hashtags: #vegan #pr #japan #kyoto.
+  Find top vegan Instagram influencers in Kyoto in 2024.
+Most popular hashtags: #vegan #pr #japan #veganbeauty.
 platform: Instagram
-hits: 5
+hits: 7
-text_top: Analyze the most popular Instagram influencers on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: Our platform holds 5 Instagram influencers like this in Kyoto, Japan for you to pitch.
+text_bottom: inBeat aggregates 7 Instagram influencers like this in Kyoto, Japan for you to pitch.
 profiles:
   - username: "zerowaste.japan"
     fullname: >-